 There’s a lot of value in post-graduate training.
 It provides you with more expertise and more job opportunities.
 It’s a credential that is recognized when you’re competing for a good job.
 Your patients get better care if you’re more competent and have more advanced skills.
 And you’re going to enjoy your career more if you have the ability to do more.

-Residency Directory and Rosters
+Opportunities, Directory, and Rosters

 Residency candidates must be graduates of an ACOE accredited school or college of optometry.

 Interested candidates should obtain information and application instructions from the Optometric Residency Matching Service (ORMatch) or by contacting the program supervisors at each site.
 All residents will be placed through ORMatch.
 The application deadline for all programs is January 31.
 Candidates will be notified of placement in early March.